 Dr Jenny Goodare, Senior Policy Officer

-Jenny oversees FARE’s work in Victoria and currently works across a number of FARE’s work programs including cancer risk and the National Alcohol Strategy.
+Jenny oversees FARE’s work in ACT and Victoria and currently works across a number of FARE’s work programs including tax, cancer risk and online sales and delivery.
 Jenny holds an undergraduate degree in Biology and a Masters and PhD in the History of Science.
-She has experience working in UK policy and politics, most recently in London as a Policy Officer/ Senior Policy Officer at the medical research charity Breast Cancer Now, before moving to Australia in 2016.
+She has experience working in UK policy and politics, most recently in London as a Senior Policy Officer at the medical research charity Breast Cancer Now, before moving to Australia in 2016.

 Madeleine Day, Senior Policy Officer